A DOG FOR THE FAMILY

-In an emergency, you won’t have time to assemble hard-to-find but critical essentials like prescriptions, dog medicines, trauma supplies and antibiotics that could insure survival so use this list, do it now AND print it out for friends and family.
+To ensure survival with your animals in an emergency, you won’t have time to assemble hard-to-find but critical essentials like prescriptions, dog meds, trauma supplies and antibiotics.
+Use this list, print it out NOW for friends and family.

 DISASTER PACKING LIST CAN MEAN SURVIVAL